lehitoskin/blight/README.md

 ======
 [![Build Status](http://jenkins.tox.im/job/Blight-Debian/badge/icon)](http://jenkins.tox.im/job/Blight-Debian/)

-Blight is a a cross-platform graphical user interface for [Tox](https://github.com/irungentoo/ProjectTox-Core) written in [Racket](http://racket-lang.org/) that utilizes [libtoxcore-racket](https://github.com/lehitoskin/libtoxcore-racket).
+Blight is a cross-platform graphical user interface for [Tox](https://github.com/irungentoo/ProjectTox-Core) written in [Racket](http://racket-lang.org/) that utilizes [libtoxcore-racket](https://github.com/lehitoskin/libtoxcore-racket).
 In very early pre-alpha stage.
-All help appreciated.
+All help and testing appreciated.

 ## Installation

 - [Pre-compiled binaries](http://jenkins.tox.im/job/Blight-Debian/lastSuccessfulBuild/artifact/blight-latest-linux-amd64.tar) are automatically compiled after a Github commit.
 Navigate to the blight/bin directory and run blight.
+Please note that since these builds are taken from the latest git the program's behavior may have unintended side effects.

 - [INSTALL.md](INSTALL.md) details installation from source.

 ## Contributing

-- Check the [issue tracker](https://github.com/lehitoskin/Blight/issues?direction=desc&sort=created&state=open) for bugs to be fixed and features to be implemented
+- Check the [issue tracker](https://github.com/lehitoskin/Blight/issues?direction=desc&sort=created&state=open) for bugs to be fixed and features to be implemented.

 - Come up with your own idea, [create a discussion issue](https://github.com/lehitoskin/blight/issues/new) for it and get feedback.